 Published Date: Apr 12, 2017

-Dr. Nadeem ul Haque on the occasion said that the academia in Pakistan was lacking research whereas mainstream media in the country was also ignoring the development issues.
-The government was also not supporting inclusive discussion on national economic needs and hence, there could not be develop a discourse that could have been fundamental in setting national goals and targets.
-Dr. Vaqar Ahmed, Deputy Executive Director, Sustainable Development Policy Institute (SDPI) earlier elaborated that at the occasion when the federal and provincial governments were gearing up to make their budgets, such deliberations had immense importance.
+Haq further said that the academia in Pakistan is lacking research whereas mainstream media in the country is also ignoring the development issues.
+The government is also not supporting inclusive discussion on national economic needs and hence, there cannot be developed a discourse that could have been fundamental in setting national goals and targets.

 Haq during the lecture elaborated further that the country is mired in a patronage culture where merit and competition are two biggest casualties.
 He said, “We need to encourage and adopt innovative thinking and should get out of 1950s’ thinking.
 Moreover, we need to encourage knowledge and scientific method and a consumer culture in the country if we want to see a growing national economy.”

 He said that Pakistan needs to institute drastic bureaucratic reforms, decentralisation and thoughtful urban planning to cultivate real prospect of development.
 Likewise, he said academia should be encouraged to shape up the research agenda if Pakistan has to achieve real and lasting economic growth, he said.

 He said that the federal and provincial governments are gearing up to make their budgets, such deliberations have immense importance.
 He said it is an opportunity for the governments to revisit the current policies in the light of informed discussions on various budgetary aspects including free and fair taxation system, pro-poor public investments in infrastructure and social sectors as well as sustainable social safety nets programme for children, women, elderly and marginalised groups.